-In the last century almost every meadow has been changed into a flower bulb landscape.
-To the present day, the polder is subject to transformation due to developments in the horticultural business and under the pressure of outside forces such as tourism, the local and national government and the local resident’s growing awareness of the use of pesticides.
+Originally used for rearing cattle, almost every meadow has been turned into flower bulb fields.
+To the present day, the polder is subject to constant transformation due to developments in the horticultural business, tourism, local and national government initiatives and the local residents.

-The Hogeveense Polder is a landscape that is literally created by farmers and growers, making use of their very specific techniques and often tailor made machinery and tools.
+The Hogeveense Polder is a landscape that is created and reimagined by farmers and growers, making use of their very specific techniques and often tailor-made machinery and tools.

-In this research lab, Manon looked at the viewpoint of this glasshouseand how it can be operate as a private and semi-public space.
-The end goal of this project was to make an airbnb out of it.
+During this research project, I looked at the view of and through this glasshouse and how it can be operated as a private and semi-public space.
+The end goal of this project was to create an Airbnb.

 Together with Charlotte de Goey, I decided to split the greenhouse in two to create two different houses; one for privacy, one as a semi-public space.
 To do so, we were required to construct two new walls, which were inspired by the flower bulb barns in the area.
 The removed section of the greenhouse produced an unobstructed view of the scenery for the old farmhouse located behind it.